elduartep/miscellaneous/README.md

 savitzki3.ipynb savitzki4.ipynb : locates the splash-back radius of halos

+SplashBack_symm.cpp run the toy model for predicting the splash-back radius on halos in symmetron cosmologies

-SplashBack.cpp run the toy model for predicting the splash-back radius on halos
+SplashBack_fR.cpp run the toy model for predicting the splash-back radius on halos in H-S f(R) cosmologies